 Way Down East (1920), 100-150 minutes, D: D.W.
 Griffith

 A powerful melodrama starring silent film immortal Lillian Gish.
-The film is the story of an innocent New England country girl, Anna (Lillian Gish) who is duped into a phony marriage, wronged (pregnant) and then abandoned.
-The baby dies in her arms during its baptism.
-She goes to live with a farm family, hoping that her past will not be revealed.
-But it is and she is cast out into a raging blizzard.
-The exciting conclusion finds her wandering onto an icy river, stuck on a floating ice floe moving toward a waterfall.
-She is saved by the farmer's son (Richard Barthelmess), whose love she had previously rejected.
-They are married.
+The film was the story of an innocent New England country girl, Anna Moore (Lillian Gish) who was duped into a phony marriage, wronged (pregnant) and then abandoned.
+The baby died in her arms during its baptism.
+She went to live with a farm family, hoping that her past would not be revealed.
+But it was and she was cast out into a raging blizzard.
+The exciting conclusion found her wandering onto an icy river, stuck on a floating ice floe moving toward a waterfall.
+She was saved by the farmer's son David Bartlett (Richard Barthelmess), whose love she had previously rejected.
+They were married.

 Within Our Gates (1920), 79 minutes, D: Oscar Micheaux

 The earliest surviving directorial effort of Oscar Micheaux, and one of the earliest known (or surviving) films made by an African-American filmmaker with a primarily African-American cast.
 The themes of the landmark film were man's inhumanity to man (rape, lynching, murder) - mostly racist tendencies fostered by white-supremacist attitudes, and it was considered a rebuttal to D.W.
 Griffith's The Birth of a Nation (1915).
-Included in the plot is the rape of Sylvia Landry (Evelyn Preer), its African-American protagonist, by a white man - her father! - and a long flashback sequence that detailed the lynching of Sylvia's family.
+Included in the plot was the rape of Sylvia Landry (Evelyn Preer), its African-American protagonist, by a white man - her father! - and a long flashback sequence that detailed the lynching of Sylvia's family.